-During each holiday, all of China is travelling.
-It’s difficult to get any train of airplane tickets, and prices double or triple during this time.
+During each holiday, all of China travels.
+It’s difficult to get any train or airplane tickets, and prices double or triple during this time.
 We prepared a whole calendar of Chinese Festivals and Holidays for 2015.

 The Spring Festival, better know as the Chinese New Year, is the most important holiday in China.
 According to national tradition, everyone is supposed to visit their relatives.
 Most factories have at least a one-week break during the 2015 Chinese New Year; even restaurants are closed.
 It is highly inadvisable to do business in China in this particular period.

 Lantern Festival: 05.03.2015

 This festival symbolizes the End of the Spring Festival (Chinese New Year).
 The Chinese celebrate by carrying red paper lanterns, visiting temples, and spending time with their families.
 It is a normal working day.

 Also called Tomb Sweeping Day, this holiday is devoted to dead ancestors.
 It’s observed widely in every part of China.
 It is an opportunity to honor one’s ancestors at gravesites.